 For the very best results, weighing the ingredients with a digital kitchen scale and measuring with measuring spoons (where appropriate) is highly recommended.
 Cup measurements aren’t accurate enough for consistent results when baking.

 Storage - Wrap the frosted cake well and store in the fridge for 5 to 6 days.
 Freezing - Once cool wrap the unfrosted cake well and freeze for up to 3 months.
-I do not recommend freezing the frosting. *Bananas - The bananas should be about 8 inches in length and once peeled the total weight of the 3 bananas should be about 375g / 13 oz.
+I do not recommend freezing the frosting. *Bananas - The bananas should be approximately 8 inches in length and once peeled the total weight of the 3 bananas should be about 375g / 13 oz.
 A few grams either side is ok though.
-It doesn't have to be exact. **Sugar - I like to use golden cane sugar but white sugar is fine.
+It doesn't have to be absolutely exact, just pretty close. **Sugar - I like to use golden cane sugar but white sugar is fine.
 You could also use light brown sugar or coconut sugar, or half dark brown sugar, and half cane or white sugar. ***Flour - I use all purpose flour but you could use white whole wheat or spelt too. ****Vegan butter - For the frosting it is important to use a vegan butter that is on the harder side like my vegan butter recipe, Miyoko’s Butter or Earth Balance.
 Soft spreads like Becel and Flora make a much looser frosting. *****Arrowroot powder - Sometimes called arrowroot starch or arrowroot flour.
 This really helps keep the frosting stable, thicker and firmer.
 You could use cornstarch instead but arrowroot works best and isn't detectable at all.
 Bake as a layer cake - You can use two lined 9 inch pans and bake at the same temperature for about 25 minutes or until a toothpick/skewer inserted in the center comes out clean.
 There will be enough frosting to sandwich it and frost the top and sides.
 Bake as cupcakes - This recipe will make about 24 cupcakes so you might want to half it.
 Fill the cupcake cases to about 3/4 full and bake at the same temperature for about 20 minutes or until a toothpick/skewer inserted in the center comes out clean.
 Bake as a bundt cake - Bake at the same temperature for about 45 to 50 minutes or until a toothpick/skewer inserted in the center comes out clean.
 Bake in an 8 x 8 inch dish - Half the recipe.
 Bake at the same temperature for about 30to 35 minutes or until a toothpick/skewer inserted in the center comes out clean.
 Make oil-free - Use half a cup of nut butter instead of the oil and increase the amount of milk used by one third of a cup (80 mls).
 You will need to blend the nut butter with the milk before adding it so that it incorporates well.
 I recommend using cashew butter because it has a mild buttery flavour, but as long as you are ok with the nutty flavour coming through, almond butter or peanut butter will work too.
 The frosting however needs the vegan butter to be successful so you will need to enjoy it unfrosted or find an alternative frosting solution.